Best space management software (shortlist)

 What is space management software?

-Space management software helps you track and optimize your office space usage.
-It’s a popular tool for hybrid workplaces, coworking spaces, and traditional offices that want to make sure everyone in the organization has easy access to desks, meeting rooms, and other shared spaces whenever they need them.
+Space management software helps you keep your workspaces organized and used well.
+It’s especially helpful for hybrid teams, coworking spaces, and traditional offices that want to make it easy for people to find and book desks, meeting rooms, and other shared spaces when they need them.

 Use cases for space management software